-When two parents are going through a divorce, there's a lot of unfamiliar legal terminology that gets thrown around.
+When two parents are going through a divorce, a lot of legal terminology gets thrown around, and much of it may be unfamiliar.
 One phrase you've probably heard is "physical custody."
 But how many people know what that really means in a legal context?
-It's important that both parents involved understand what terms like this mean and how they can be bound by their custody agreement to their children.
+It's important that both parents understand what terms like this mean and how they can be bound by their custody agreement.

 The following provides a general overview of physical custody and what it means in the larger context of custody disputes.